 Tamaki Drive is an Auckland must-do—or should we say Auckland must-run?
-Curving 10km along the waterfront from downtown Auckland to St Heliers, the route is not only flat, but there are minimal road crossings—winning.
+Curving 10km along the waterfront from downtown Auckland to St Heliers, the route is not only flat but there are minimal road crossings—winning.
 Better yet, the views have you spoilt for choice.
 Feast your eyes on the glistening Waitemata Harbour or gaze enviously at the mansions lining the cliff tops.
 Start at the ferry terminal and run along Quay Street through to St Heliers.
 A mandatory pit stop at Achilles Point must be made.
-Take a break and enjoy the look-out.
+Take a break and enjoy the lookout.

 Start at Silo Park and run through Westhaven Marina.
 You’ll enjoy scenic views of the City Of Sails while running over the Westhaven Promenade.
 Follow the track under the Auckland Harbour Bridge and up into Herne Bay.
-You’ll be marvelling at what Auckland has to offer during this route.
+You’ll be marvelling at everything Auckland has to offer during this route.

 Pukekawa Auckland Domain Walks

 Feel at one with nature on one of Auckland Domain's great running tracks.
-The Domain Walk, Centennial Walkway and Lovers' Walk are a nature-lover’s paradise.
+The Domain Walk, Centennial Walkway and Lovers' Walk are a nature lover's paradise.
 Run with gleeful abandon through native bush while taking careful note of the beautiful scenery which will (hopefully) take some of the pain out of the steep incline.